darrenldl/docfd/README.md

 - `.md`
 - `.pdf`

-You can change the file extensions to use via `--exts`.
+You can change the file extensions to use via `--exts`, or add onto the list of extensions via `--add-exts`.

 If the list of paths is empty, then Docfd defaults to scanning the